-- Users may not post information if it violates the privacy of others, jeopardizes the health and/or safety of students, is obscene or libelous, causes disruption of school activities, plagiarizes the work of others, is a commercial advertisement, or is not approved by the principal.
+- Students are prohibited from posting information if it violates the privacy of others, jeopardizes the health and/or safety of students, is obscene or libelous, intended to be threatening, bullying or hateful in nature, or causes disruption of school activities.

-- Users may utilize real-time messaging and online chat only within approved instructional apps or with the permission of the teacher or principal.
+- Students may utilize real-time messaging and online chat only within approved instructional apps or with the permission of the teacher or principal.

 - Students are not to reveal personal information (last name, home address, phone number) in correspondence with unknown parties.

-- Users shall accept the responsibility for all material they access.
+- Students shall accept the responsibility for all material they access.

-- Users are responsible for reporting any inappropriate material they receive.
+- Students are responsible for reporting any inappropriate material they receive.

 - All student-produced web pages are subject to approval and ongoing review by responsible teachers and/or principals.
 All publicly-accessible web pages shall reflect the mission and character of the school.

-- Users are prohibited from viewing, sending, and accessing illegal material.
+- Students are prohibited from viewing, sending, and accessing illegal material.

 - Students are prohibited from downloading inappropriate or illegal material on FCPS computers or networks.

-- Users may not modify or rearrange keyboards, monitors, printers, or any other peripheral equipment.
+- Students may not modify or rearrange keyboards, monitors, printers, or any other peripheral equipment.

-- Users should report equipment problems immediately to a teacher or principal.
+- Students should report equipment problems immediately to a teacher, technical support staff, or principal.

-- Users should leave desktop workstations and peripherals in their designated places.
+- Students should leave desktop workstations and peripherals in their designated places.

-- To ensure student safety and compliance with this Acceptable Use Policy, FCPS reserves the right to monitor and investigate users' online activities as needed.
+- To ensure student safety and compliance with this Acceptable Use Policy, FCPS reserves the right to monitor and investigate students’ online activities as needed.
 This includes accessing, reviewing, copying, storing, or deleting any communications or files so they can be shared with adults as necessary and as permitted or required by law.
-Users should have no expectation of privacy regarding their use of FCPS equipment, network, Internet access, files, or e-mail access.
+Students should have no expectation of privacy regarding their use of FCPS equipment, network, internet access, files, or email access.

 Personally-Owned Computing and/or Network Devices (BYOD)